NisaAtac/TommyHilfiger/README.md

 It is designed to look good for 1300px or wider screen-sizes.
 It is tested in Chrome, Firefox, and Safari and it works well.

-# Assignment

----

-This is a replication of the homepage of the Tommy Hilfiger's Denim website.